KenleyundLeon/24Fire-App/README.md

 # 24Fire.de (Desktop App)
+# WARNING!
+This project is inofficial that means if the 24fire team decides to contact me so i should delete this repo i must do it!
+Eather me nor the repo is affilated with 24fire!
 ## This is an small project i'm working on for the hosting company: "24fire.de" its an Desktop app to make server administration easier.
 (Its not official or affilated with 24fire.de)

 ## You need: